SlashTec/EKS_logging_monitoring/README.md

         - "10.80.1.164:9100"

 ```

+# LOGGING

+the best is to use ECK Solution

 -----------------------
 after any change in prometheus or alertmanager u should reload the configurations by this command form jenkins or port-forward or anywhere